Annamarie2019/ExampleDApps/README.md

 ### Call contract with token

+This dApp sends aUSDC from source-chain to destination-chain and distributes it equally among all accounts specified.

 1. To deploy the dApp, run:

 `node scripts/deploy examples/call-contract-with-token [<local|testnet>]`

-2. To send aUSDC from source-chain to destination-chain and distribute it equally among all accounts specified, run:
+2. To test it, run:

 `node scripts/test examples/call-contract-with-token [<local|testnet>] [<source-chain>] [<destination-chain>] [<amount>] [<account>] [<account2>]...`

 ### Cross chain token

+This dApp mints some token at source-chain and has it sent to destination-chain.

 1. To deploy the dApp, run:

 `node scripts/deploy examples/cross-chain-token [<local|testnet>]`

-2. To mint some token at source-chain and have it sent to destination-chain, run:
+2. To test it, run:

 `node scripts/test examples/cross-chain-token [<local|testnet>] [<source-chain>] [<destination-chain>] [<amount>]`

 ### Deposit address

+This dApp sends aUSDC from source-chain to destination-chain.
+Run it on testnet.
+To test it:

-1. To run on testnet, fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC and replace local with testnet.
+1. Fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC.

-2. To send aUSDC from the source to the destination, run:
+2. Run:

-`node scripts/test examples/deposit-address [<local|testnet>] [<source-chain>] [<destination-chain>] [<amount>]`
+`node scripts/test examples/deposit-address [<testnet>] [<source-chain>] [<destination-chain>] [<amount>]`

-`Deposit-address` is a simple send transaction.
+Deposit-address is a simple send transaction.
 There is no smart contract to deploy.

 ### Headers

+This dApp informs destination-chain of the last header of source-chain.

 1. To deploy the dApp, run:

 `node scripts/deploy examples/headers [<local|testnet>]`

-2. To inform destination-chain of the last header of source-chain, run:
+2. To test it, run:

 `node scripts/test examples/headers [<local|testnet>] [<source-chain>] [<destination-chain>]`

 ### NFT linker

+This dApp sends the NFT that was originally minted at source-chain to destination-chain.

 1. To deploy the dApp, run: